Chubek/chubek/README.md

 Welcome to my protfolio.
 These are the programs I've written over the years, that are presentable to a degree.
 Even the ones marked as "Terminated" still have useful code in them.

+Recently, I've been trying to churn out AI-generated projects, because

 Curse down below to find ways to contact me.

 ## Notable Work, Categorized by Language